-the temporary interruption (in particular, the suspension, cessation, cancellation) of or material limitation imposed on trading
+the temporary interruption (in particular, the suspension, cessation, cancellation) of or material limitation imposed on trading trading during a day, due to movements in price exceeding certain limits, shall only constitute a Market Disruption if such limitation subsists at the end of the trading hours on such day.

-- (i) on the Relevant Exchange in general, or - (ii) in the Future at the Relevant Exchange.
+- (i) in the Shares at the Relevant Exchange, or - (ii) in a futures or options contract relating to the Shares on the (the "Futures Exchange").

 A limitation of trading hours or the number of trading days shall not constitute a Market Disruption to the extent that such limitation results from a change previously announced by the relevant exchange.
-A limitation imposed on trading during a day, due to movements in price exceeding certain limits, shall only constitute a Market Disruption for the Closing Price if such limitation subsists up to the time of scheduled determination of the Closing Price on the Maturity Date.
+A limitation imposed on